 “Killer Klowns from Outer Space” (1988, Arrow Video) A cross-section of not-very-bright townsfolk discover, far too late, that their rural hamlet (played by Watsonville, California) is under siege by the titular creatures – extraterrestrials that not only resemble but also act like a small and very fearful child’s idea of circus clowns.
 Horror/sci-fi parody by the Chiodo Brothers (who created puppets and stop-motion effects for “Pee-Wee’s Big Adventure” and “Team America: World Police”) balances its resolutely silly tone with some wickedly funny and imaginative concepts (attack balloon animals, carnivorous popcorn), which helps the film sidestep the leaden meta-humor of most deliberate “cult” efforts.
 Arrow’s Blu-ray includes early films and commentary by the Chiodos, as well as interviews with the cast and members of the Dickies, who provide the memorable title song.

 “Attack of the Killer Tomatoes” (1978, MVD Visual) The U.S. government responds to attacks on its citizens by sentient and hungry tomatoes by assembling a team of experts who, like much of our current cabinet, all prove to be idiots.
 Like “Killer Klowns,” “Killer Tomatoes” is proudly, almost definitely absurd and unafraid to refuse even the most groan-inducing gag (tomatoes attacking swimmers a la “Jaws,” etc.).
-That kitchen-sink approach – which, admittedly, also allows for a few genuinely amusing moments (“Puberty Love,” the terrible pop song which proves the tomatoes’ undoing, which is sung by a pre-teen Matt Cameron of Soundgarden) – has somehow granted “Killer Tomatoes” a four-decade lifespan and career for its San Diego-based creators (among them former California State Senator Stephen Peace) that encompasses multiple sequels, a cartoon series (and this oddity) and this deluxe DVD from MVD.
+That kitchen-sink approach – which, admittedly, also allows for a few genuinely amusing moments (“Puberty Love,” a terrible pop song which proves the tomatoes’ undoing, and sung by a pre-teen Matt Cameron of Soundgarden) – has somehow granted “Killer Tomatoes” a four-decade lifespan and career for its San Diego-based creators (among them former California State Senator Stephen Peace) that encompasses multiple sequels, a cartoon series (and this oddity) and this deluxe DVD from MVD.
 Peace and his cohorts provide commentary, and there are deleted scenes, several of their short films (including a trial run for “Tomatoes”) and an interview with the San Diego Chicken (honest), but the most intriguing extra focuses on a very real helicopter crash that happened during filming, and wound up in the completed film.

 “City of the Dead” (1960, VCI Entertainment) Much to her eventual regret, college student Venetia Stevenson is encouraged (with what some might say a bit too much enthusiasm) by professor Christopher Lee to indulge her interest in the history of witchcraft by visiting his Massachusetts hometown, where accused witches were burned in the 17th century; there, she discovers that Satanic practices are still very much in vogue, and the arrival of a young female stranger is just what’s needed for their upcoming sacrifice.
-Like “The Maze,” this British production wrings maximum atmosphere from a miniscule budget, and director John Llewellyn Moxey (who later directed some of the best horror-minded TV-movies of the 1970s, including “The Night Stalker) and art director John Blezard employ vast amounts of fog and shadow to transform ordinary sets into a unsettling fearscape that compares favorably to efforts by Hammer and Mario Bava.
+Like “The Maze,” this British production wrings maximum atmosphere from a miniscule budget, and director John Llewellyn Moxey (who later directed some of the best horror-minded TV-movies of the 1970s, including “The Night Stalker”) and art director John Blezard employ vast amounts of fog and shadow to transform ordinary sets into a unsettling fearscape that compares favorably to efforts by Hammer and Mario Bava.
 VCI’s previous DVD/Blu-ray releases of “City” have struggled with technical difficulties, but this limited and remastered Blu-ray edition of the film (the original British version, which retains some dialogue trimmed from the American edition) is an excellent showcase for the film’s atmospherics, and includes commentary by and an interview with the late Lee – a font of information, and a class act, as always – from 2015.